Barcelona, Spain – May 17, 2010

-I am in Barcelona for another of my quarterly visits.
-This trip marks the first time I actually went to the Mediterranean while I was in Barcelona.
+This trip marks the first time I actually saw the Mediterranean Sea while I was in Barcelona.
 Quite nice!
-Every other time I have been to Barcelona it has been cloudy and rainy, so there was no need to go to the beach.
+Every other time in Barcelona it has been cloudy and rainy, so there was no need to go to the beach.

 One night for dinner, we went to the restaurant Qu Qu (Quasi Queviures).
-It is located at Passeig de Grazia, 24.
+It is located at Passeig de Grazia, 24, not far from Plaça de Catalunya.
 We both had steak.
-The restaurant is not far from Plaza Cataluna.
+It was surprisingly good.

 For our other evening meal, we went to a restaurant at the Olympic Port marina, La Fonda del Port Olímpic (The Olympic Port Inn).
 We had calamari, salad, olives, toasted garlic bread, mussels, steak, beer, and coffee.
 All of that was only 17€ (US$21.08) each!
 That is one of the best deals I have seen since I have been here in Spain.
 The meal was all very good, but the steak was not as good as what we had the previous night at Qu Qu.

 The next day, it was back to Madrid.